jack-surnow/wikipedia_chunking_metadata_research/README.md

 |     13 |     0.28206 |      0.3748  |       0.44572 | 0.19438 |
 |     14 |     0.28135 |      0.37134 |       0.44145 | 0.19582 |
 |     15 |     0.28267 |      0.37427 |       0.4438  | 0.19475 |

-In addition to the above query evaluation, I conducted this evaluation setup is identical to the baseline experiment, except that all synthetic queries were additionally reworded using an LLM.
-This rephrasing step introduces lexical diversity and reduces direct wording overlap between queries and their corresponding target chunks, providing a more realistic approximation of natural language retrieval conditions.

 ---